WokLibCodeClub/LetterA/Step2-move_letter/README.md

 Challenge
 =========
-How would you change the code make the letter move faster?
+How would you change the code to make the letter move faster?